Please note that applications for the Visiting Electives Programme are currently closed.

 |March 2018: To be announced||September - December 2018|

-For example, if you would like to start your elective in June 2018 you should apply in November 2017.
-If you want to start in October 2018 you should apply in March 2018.
+For example, if you would like to start your elective in October 2018 you should apply in March 2018.
+If you want to start in February 2019 you should apply in August 2018.

 Please note that the application round is for applicants to download the application form and make the payment required.
 Hard copies of the application form and application documents can reach us later as per the deadlines below.
 However, please bear in mind that this process works on a first come, first served basis on receipt of completed application, not receipt of payment.